 The Perfect Snack

-We made it for our last big road trip and plan to make more for after school snacks.
-It also makes a great snack for camping, going on a hike, movie night and everything in between!
-Kids and adults all love it.
+We made it for our last big road trip and plan to make more for after-school snacks.
+It also makes a great snack for camping, going on a hike, movie night, and everything in between!
+Just like Chex mix puppy chow, kids and adults all love it.

 Reasons to Love Trail Mix